13 Handy Image Compression Tools For Your Site

 There are a few ways you can compress images – including through a web app, a downloadable program, or a plugin within your CMS.
 We’ve put together a list of some of the most popular auto-compression tools on the market for each method.

-Web apps are perfect because you don’t have to install anything onto your computer or phone.
-Instead, you gather up your photos and upload or download your compressed images on-site.
+Web apps are quick solutions for compressing your images and are handy because you don’t have to install anything onto your computer or website.
+Instead, you gather up your photos and upload it to the web app and then download your compressed images back.
 Let’s take a look at some of the best web apps for image compression:

 ImageResize is an online image compression tool that compresses both PNG and JPG images.
 The tool uses a lossy algorithm that drastically reduces image file size while retaining image quality.
 Testing has yielded 60 to 80% size savings after compression.
 There is no file size limit and you can compress up to 20 images at a time.
 Compressed files can be downloaded directly or as a zip file.

 TinyPNG is one of the oldest image compression applications on the web.
 Through it, you can upload 20 images at a time – and there’s barely any difference in quality on compressed images.
 The app takes a 24-bit PNG file and easily converts it into an 8-bit indexed color image, optimizing it by about 50-80% in the process.